MisCoApps/MiscoApps.github.io/fcreminder/privacy-policy.en.md

 3. **The Premium subscription** (section 10): to know whether your subscription is still active we use an external provider, which means an anonymous identifier and your purchase status do leave the device.
+4. **Crash reports** (section 11): if the app closes on its own or something breaks inside it, a technical report about **that failure** is sent so we can fix it.
+You can turn them off at any time in **Settings → Help → "Help improve the app"**.
+5. **Usage statistics** (section 12): which features get used and which do not, as anonymous counters.
+They are turned off by **the same switch** as crash reports.

-The first two send data **somewhere that belongs to you**; the third is the only one involving a third party acting on our behalf.
-If you only read one section, read section 10.
+The first two send data **somewhere that belongs to you**; the last three involve a third party acting on our behalf.

 ## 3. Data we do NOT collect